harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - In 2016, IRS found out only 806 people reported capital gains from Bitcoin which was taxed like property.
 IRS found out that cryptocurrency is a vector for tax evasion.
 - Brian's goal is to become law-abiding good guy in the industry that is rife with scams and scoundrels.
 - Brian hoped thoughtful, careful legislation could bring stability to crypto markets and make it even more mainstream.
+- At one point, news went around that Vitalik had died in car crash.
+Vitalik proved he is not dead by holding up a piece of paper with number of newly minted blocks and hash which is a blockchain equivalent of holding a daily newspaper to prove he was alive.